North Korea Is Selling Facial Recognition Technology, Report Finds

 Center for Nonproliferation Studies researchers said that North Korea's technology industry is a "significantly underappreciated problem," representing a continuous stream of revenue that may directly or indirectly benefit people or companies connected to North Korea's nuclear and missile programs.

-"It is also unclear precisely how much of North Korea's IT activity the current sanctions net would catch," found the report.
+"It is also unclear precisely how much of North Korea's IT activity the current sanctions net would catch," the report said.